-- ❖ Academic credit isn't given retroactively. - ❖ For an individual currently working within an organization, no academic internship credit will be given for an existing functional area experience.
-Ideally, the student wouldn't do any of their previous job duties and have a different supervisor. - Internships must include a minimum of 120 hours of professional duties. - Internships must be paid. - Home-based business internships are not eligible. - Virtual internships are not eligible. - Students may not take an overload during the semester they receive internship credit. - Academic credit is not given for full-time positions where employment is expected to continue after the internship.
+- Academic credit isn't given retroactively. - For an individual currently working within an organization, no academic internship credit will be given for an existing functional area experience.
+Ideally, the student wouldn't do any of their previous job duties and have a different supervisor. - Internships must include a minimum of 120 hours of professional duties. - Internships must be paid. - Home-based business internships are not eligible. - Virtual internships are not eligible. - Students may not take an overload during the semester they receive internship credit. - Students may not work more than 20 hours per week during the fall or spring semesters while also taking classes. - Academic credit is not given for full-time positions where employment is expected to continue after the internship.
 One purpose of an internship is for the student and employer to evaluate full-time job potential at the end of the internship.
 Full-time employment is not a given at the conclusion of the internship.